 Computer System Requirements

-- Windows™ (XP or higher) or Apple Macintosh™ Operating System (Windows 7 or 8 recommended for Windows Computers.)
+- Windows™ or Apple Macintosh™ Operating System (Windows 7 or 8 recommended for Windows Computers.)

 - Internet Browser with Internet access (high-speed broadband connection required for Integr@te course download)

 - Word processor able to write to .doc or .docx format

 - Email program able to send and receive email attachments

 - Windows or Macintosh computer able to download multimedia files

 - 8X DVD ROM Drive (recommended though not required)

 - Adequate free disk space on your hard drive to allow for efficient operation of programs (Please allow approximately 5 GB of free space per online course. )

 If you have questions, please call the Online Campus offices prior to enrollment in a distance learning course.